 The Philippines Studies Group (PSG) is one of six country committees of the Southeast Asia Council (SEAC) of the Association for Asian Studies (AAS).
 PSG offers an interdisciplinary forum for the exchange of scholarly ideas and the promotion of Philippine Studies.

-- The thirteen members of the 2018-2019 Advisory Board are (in alphabetical order): Stephen Acabado (UCLA), Jade Alburo (UCLA), Aries Arugay (U Philippines Diliman), Paul Michael Atienza (U Illinois Urbana-Champaign), Michael Baran (Puget Sound CC), Rosa Castillo (Humboldt U, Berlin), Bernardita Churchill (U Philippines Diliman), Carinnes Gonzalez (U Santo Tomas), Maureen Justiniano (Defense POW/MIA Accounting Agency), Ruth de Llobet (independent scholar), Sharon Quinsaat (Grinnell College), Ramon Santos (U Philippines Diliman), and Stephanie Santos (Rice University).
+- The thirteen members of the 2019-20 Advisory Board are (in alphabetical order): Maria Carinnes Alejandria (University of Santo Tomas), Kerby Alvarez (UP Diliman), Aries Arugay (UP Diliman), Paul Michael Atienza (University of Illinois, Urbana-Champaign), Jorge Bayona (University of Washington), Rosa Castillo (Humboldt U, Berlin), Bernardita Churchill (UP Diliman), Adrian De Leon (University of Southern California), Maureen Justiniano (Defense POW/MIA Accounting Agency), Ruth de Llobet (independent scholar), Oona Paredes (UCLA), Sharon Quinsaat (Grinnell College), and Stephanie Santos (Rice University).

 - The 2019 PSG Travel Fund committee was chaired by Bernardita Churchill, with members Yoshiko Nagano (Kanagawa University) and Barbara Gaerlan.
 The travel fund began in 2013 as an initiative of Lindy Aquino and Bernardita Churchill.